Architect’s Moral Rights in India

 Moral rights in India

-Concept of moral rights originates from the Droit D’ Auteur, a French Concept which states that the creator of the work has a special relationship with the art they have created as it has been created by their own skills and is infused with their own beliefs, and hence the artist has a certain reputation attached to that work and has certain rights arising out of this relationship.
-Moral rights and Commercial rights are two of such right that we bestow upon author of an original work.
+The concept of moral rights originates from the Droit D’ Auteur, a French Concept which states that the creator of the work has a special relationship with the art they have created as it has been created by their own skills and is infused with their own beliefs, and hence the artist has a certain reputation attached to that work and has certain rights arising out of this relationship.
+Moral rights and Commercial rights are two of such rights that we bestow upon the author of an original work.

-Moral rights itself encompasses two major rights, which are Right to Integrity and Right to Paternity.
-Right to Integrity aims to protect the reputation of the author by outlawing any distortion, defacement, derogatory alteration etc. which can harm the artist’s honor.
-Right to Paternity guarantees attribution for artist for creation of his work when such work is reproduced or disseminated through any medium.
+Moral rights itself encompasses two major rights, which are the Right to Integrity and the Right to Paternity.
+The right to Integrity aims to protect the reputation of the author by outlawing any distortion, defacement, derogatory alteration, etc. which can harm the artist’s honor.
+Right to Paternity guarantees attribution for artists for the creation of his work when such work is reproduced or disseminated through any medium.

 Section 57 of the Copyright Act builds upon these very foundations.
-It provides author rights regarding attribution to his/her own work and right to protect his reputation.
-Even after the economic rightsof a work are surrendered, moral rights are not alienated, and the author can bring a claim infringement in case there is a violation of his moral rights.
+It provides author rights regarding attribution to his/her own work and the right to protect his reputation.
+Even after the economic rights of workers are surrendered, moral rights are not alienated, and the author can bring a claimed infringement in case there is a violation of his moral rights.

-One of the most important development in Pre-Raj Rewal Moral Rights jurisprudence was in the case Amarnath Sehgal v.
+One of the most important developments in Pre-Raj Rewal Moral Rights jurisprudence was in the case of Amarnath Sehgal v.
 Union of India.
 The case concerned certain murals of very high acclaim that were, during the renovation of Vigyan Bhavan, removed and placed in the storage without the permission of the author, Mr. Amarnath Sehgal.
-He claimed that the such dismemberment and treatment of his work of art by government authorities was mutilation and hence affected his honor and reputation.
-Delhi High Court in this case held thatauthor’s moral rights were violated as right to paternity and integrity were essential rights bestowed upon an author by the act.
-Furthermore, the fact that defendant was vested with the copyright was irrelevant as moral rights and economic rights do not intertwine.
+He claimed that the dismemberment and treatment of his work of art by government authorities was mutilation and hence affected his honor and reputation.
+Delhi High Court in this case held that the author’s moral rights were violated as the right to paternity and integrity were essential rights bestowed upon an author by the act.
+Furthermore, the fact that the defendant was vested with the copyright was irrelevant as moral rights and economic rights do not intertwine.

 CaseRaj Rewal v.
 Union of India and its importance